 One of the things Mac users are particularly excited about is the new Sidecar feature.
 It comes as a handy solution for those wanting to expand their workspaces.
 You can either mirror your Mac's screen to iPad or use your iPad's screen as an extension of a Mac.

-If the only reason you’re here is because you want Sidecar, we have to warn you it might not work with your macOS beta.
+If the only reason you're here is because you want Sidecar, we have to warn you it might not work with your new macOS.
 Reddit is full of user reports about the feature unavailable on macOS Catalina.
 Most likely, this is the issue of compatibility.

 How to fix: